timscriv/caffeinated-patterns-and-principles/src/QueueManager/SqlQueueManager/readme.md

 # SQL Queue Manager

-This is a simple queue using a single SQL table that allows graceful failure if there is a failure in processing in the middle, using a LockUntil column that will allow it to be reprocessed if the lock is not extended or the queue item is popped from the Queue.
+This is a simple queue using a single SQL table that allows graceful failure if there is a failure in processing in the middle, using a LockUntil column that will allow it to be reprocessed if the lock is not extended or the queue item is not popped from the Queue.

 # Structure